ngolapnguyen/generative-art/README.md

 > - Base on a grid of `n x n` size.
 > - Pick 2 random points from the grid, then pick 2 more points by projecting each point down to the bottom of the grid.
 These points will create a trapezoid
 > - Fill the trapezoid with a random color, then stroke it with the background color
-> - Repeat until all points on the grid are exhausted
+> - Repeat until all points on the grid are exhausted.
+Layer the shapes in descending order of their average height. y
 ![Sol Wall Sample](/samples/solwall.png?raw=true "Sol Wall Sample")